Usability testing questions

 While we’re going to cover best practices further down, one rule of thumb is that you should ask questions at each stage of the user research process – this way you get more in-depth results and gain the maximum benefits from it.

-As mentioned above, usability testing questions should be organized by research stage.
-But to make sure you’re asking users the right questions, you need to define the purpose of your research – what do you want to find out?
+As mentioned above, you should organize your usability testing questions based on your current research stage.
+But to make sure you’re asking users the right questions, you need to define the purpose of your research — what do you want to find out?

 By defining the overall research goal, you’ll have a far easier time narrowing down the list of questions you’ll need to ask at each stage of the process.